ShahriarRezghi/serio/README.md

 + It can also be used to save program options and restore them on startup.

 # Tests
-You won't have to run the tests but if you want to, do these in the project directory:
+You won't have to run the tests but if you want to, do these in the project directory (you might want to clone recursively to get google test library):

 ``` shell
 mkdir build && cd build